Encapsulated angioinvasive Hurthle cell carcinoma

 Anatomy thyroid gland

-How is encapsulated angioinvasive Hurthle cell carcinoma diagnosed?
+Symptoms of encapsulated angioinvasive Hurthle cell carcinoma may include:

-Hurthle cell carcinoma is called “encapsulated” when the entire tumour is separated from the normal thyroid gland by a thin band of tissue called a tumour capsule.
-This is different from a related type of cancer called minimally invasive Hurthle cell carcinoma where small groups of cancer cells have broken through the tumour capsule or widely invasive Hurthle cell carcinoma where very little or no tumour capsule is seen and most of the cancer cells have spread into the surrounding normal thyroid gland.
+Hurthle cell carcinoma is called “encapsulated” when the tumour is separated from the normal thyroid gland by a thin band of tissue called a tumour capsule.
+The presence of a tumour capsule is important because it helps distinguish this type of cancer from a related entity called widely invasive Hurthle cell carcinoma which has very little or no tumour capsule and most of the cancer cells have spread into the surrounding normal thyroid gland.

 Hurthle cell carcinoma is called “angioinvasive” when cancer cells are seen inside a blood vessel.
-Pathologists use the word invasion to describe the movement of cancer cells from one area to another and angioinvasion means that the cancer cells have spread from the tumour into a blood vessel.
 Angioinvasion is important because it increases the risk that cancer cells will travel to another part of the body such as the lungs or bones.

 Your pathologist will carefully examine the tumour to determine the number of blood vessels that contain cancer cells.
 When less than four vessels contain cancer cells it is called focal.
 When four or more blood vessels contain cancer cells it is called extensive.
 The number of blood vessels involved is important because the risk of developing metastatic disease is higher when more than four blood vessels are involved.